yadavashu/Get-Set-Foss_Design/README.md

 **TASKS TO BE COMPLETED :**

 1. Ideate and sketch your initial steps for the prototype, and submit the design of rough low fi wireframes.
 2. Sumbit a file of low fi wireframes of all the screens.
 Prototyping is not required in this step.
-  This task will credit you **30 %** of the total points.
 3. A final file ( or a link of the file ) with high fidelity prototype has to be submitted after the completion of above mentioned tasks.
-This task will credit you **50 %** of the total points.

 Additional **30%** of the total points will be credited at the end (*only to those who complete all 3 tasks*).
 These points will be based on the design, idea and how close you were in solving the user's issues.